vsrinivas/fuchsia/the-book/boot_sequence.md

 management.

-It first gets access to the root view of the system, starts up Device Shell and draws the Device Shell UI in the root view starting the interative flow.
+It first gets access to the root view of the system, starts up Device Shell and draws the Device Shell UI in the root view starting the interactive flow.
 It also manages a user database that is exposed to Device Shell via the User Provider FIDL API.